 Release of the Butterflies Ceremony

-the butterflies to Marina Chen and her father, Michael Chen
+Suzanne Clarke, steering committee, describing the release of the butterflies to Marina Chen and her father, Michael Chen |

 The purpose of the ceremony of the release of the butterflies is to include some of the true mystery of life, the life cycle of the Monarch Butterfly.
 The Monarch is really quite marvelous, the way such a remarkably delicate creature can find its way back to a single mountain area in Mexico -- by the millions each year.
 The Monarch that leaves our hands flies directly back across the plains of Texas and then across a narrow strip of land where it must feed on wildflowers en route to Mexico.
 The delicate Monarch is at the mercy of Nature -- hurricanes, thunderstorms, droughts, let alone the destruction of meadow habitat that has destroyed the milkweed it eats.
 Another remarkable thing is that our Monarchs are very different from other ones because it does not immediately mate, lay eggs, and die as all of the other Monarchs do.
 The ones that emerge from the chrysalis (not a cocoon, which is what a moth has) in September does not have ripe sex organs because Nature wants it to over winter in Mexico, hanging by the millions from the trees in the mountains.
 In